prjunnamed/prjcombine/docs/digilent/intro.rst

 - bytes 2 and up (if any): several packed fields, in order:

   - if status code is non-0: error payload specific to status code
-  - if bit 7 of byte 1 set: a 32-bit word containing "transmitted byte count" (the number of bytes sent over OUT EP3 for a long command)
+  - if bit 7 of byte 1 set: a 32-bit word containing "transmitted byte count" (the number of bytes sent over data out endpoint for a long command)
-  - if bit 6 of byte 1 set: a 32-bit word containing "received byte count" (the number of bytes sent over IN EP4 for a long command)
+  - if bit 6 of byte 1 set: a 32-bit word containing "received byte count" (the number of bytes sent over data in endpoint for a long command)
   - if status code is 0: short response payload, determined by subsystem and command type

 Commands and responses are short and fit in one USB packet, which can be at most 16 bytes for the relevant endpoints.